 Zip across Italy from La Serenissima to The Eternal City.
 Find out more about taking the train from Venice to Rome.

 In many ways, surreal, car-free Venice couldn’t be more different from busy, monumental Rome.
-Yet both of these cities are on most Italy itineraries—with good reason—and it’s easy to connect the two by train.
+Yet, both of these cities are on most Italy itineraries, and luckily it’s easy to connect the two by train.

 Frequent Trains from Venice to Rome

 There are 15 high-speed Trenitalia Alta Velocità (AV) trains per day heading to Rome from Venice.
-The first departs Venezia Santa Lucia (often shortened to S.Lucia) at 12:08 a.m., the last at 7:25 p.m., bound for Roma Termini.
-The fastest trains, the Frecciarossa, make the 330-mile (531-km) trip in 3 hours 24 minutes, while the average trip takes about 3 hours 45 minutes.
+The first departs Venezia Santa Lucia (often shortened to S.Lucia) bound for Roma Termini at 12:08 a.m., the last at 7:25 p.m.
+The fastest trains, the Frecciarossa, make the 330-mile (531-km) trip in 3 hours and 24 minutes, while the average trip takes about 3 hours and 45 minutes.
 Ticket prices on this route range from $56-69.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Venice to Rome

 The high-speed trains from Venice to Rome are primarily direct trains, although the AV trains stop in Bologna and Florence on the way to pick up more passenger.
 There are some trains connecting these cities that do require a train transfer, so it’s important to look carefully at your ticket options before booking.

 Amenities on Trains from Venice to Rome

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.